sunhill-de/ORM/doc/md/INTERNAL.md

 - id = internal id of this tagcache entry
 - name = the name of the tag or one of this combination
 - tag_id = The id of the tag this entry points to
+- fullpath = Boolean field that indicates that this entry is the fullpath of a path (true) or just a part of it (false)

 ### Table tagobjectassigns
 To store what tag is assiged to what object this table is used.
 (It's a simple n:m relation).
 It defines the following columns: